txpull/abi-helper/docs/INSTALL.md

 # Bytecode Installation Instructions

-As a set of tools designed to deal with blockchain, it's natural to understand that we're talking about a lot of the data.
+As a set of tools designed to deal with blockchain data.
+Please be aware that we're talking about a lot of the data.
+Later on I will give approximate insight into how much space you will need to squeze full potential of this repository.

 Initial idea was to have data directly placed under the `data/` path, however, some of the data, such as contracts, signatures can be quite large and therefore, these datasets you will need to obtain manually.